Visual Instruction Bottleneck Tuning: Method

 where $I(\cdot, \cdot)$ denotes mutual information and $\beta$ is the trade-off coefficient.
 Minimizing $I(Z,X)$ encourages removing redundant or input-specific variations, while maximizing $I(Z,Y)$ ensures that the representation retains task-relevant signals necessary to predict the desired output.

-In other words, the IB objective promotes representations that discard non-essential features tied to the input modality, while preserving those critical for solving the task.
-This property is particularly desirable for robust instruction tuning, where diverse multimodal inputs must be mapped to consistent, meaningful outputs under varied conditions (e.g., visual and textual perturbations).
+In other words, the IB objective promotes representations that discard non-essential features tied to the input domain, while preserving those critical for solving the task.
+This property is desirable for robust instruction tuning, where user queries that have the same latent goal must be mapped to consistent responses under varied conditions (e.g., visual and textual perturbations).
 Despite its appeal, integrating the IB objective into MLLM training is \emph{\textbf{highly non-trivial due to the intractability of mutual information estimation and the complexity of autoregressive and multimodal architectures}}.